 Career matches drawn from the 867 occupations the U.S. Bureau of Labor Statistics tracks.

-Archetype + preview free.
+Archetype and preview free.
 Premium adds 5 deep matches, salary data, and a 30-day plan.

 Last reviewed: May 8, 2026 · By Marco Kohns, founder of MyPassion.AI